 What is important is that you can move comfortably in your clothes.

-You may want to wear a sport bra to get a good support when you jump!
+You may want to wear a sports bra to get good support when you jump!

 You will feel disoriented

-Don't get discouraged if you feel totally clueless at first.
-It is totally normal.
+Don't get discouraged if you feel clueless at first.
+It is normal.
 I mean, learning ballet is not easy.
-Not only you have to learn the positions, steps and moves but you also have to get familiar with all the French ballet terms!!
+You Not only have to learn the positions, steps, and moves but you also have to get familiar with all the French ballet terms!!
 Ballet will both challenge your body and mind coordination.